-Every local education authority must demonstrate annually, through its Education Development Plan, what it is doing to increase inclusion in general and has to have a specific mainstream behaviour support plan.
-These authorities can bid for money to make schools physically accessible and to support inclusion within schools.
-However some schools complain that this bidding process can create unsustainable interventions which, however successful, may be terminated when the money runs out.
-There is also a government initiative to tighten up the Disability Discrimination Act which could have an effect on promoting access to the mainstream both for an increasing number of disabled learners and disabled staff.
+Every local administration must demonstrate annually, in its Education Development Plan, how it is increasing ‘inclusion’ and has to have a specific mainstream behaviour support plan.
+There is also a plan to tighten up the Disability Discrimination Act which could promote access to the mainstream both for an increasing number of disabled learners and for disabled staff.

-Many of the concepts used for understanding educational difficulties have remained unchanged for more than twenty-five years.
-Yet an emphasis on seeing educational difficulties as due to the 'special educational needs' of learners is itself a barrier to inclusion.
+Documents related to ‘inclusion’ have emerged from a number of Government departments and there is a lack of co-ordination between them.
+Issues of behaviour are separated from learning, and exclusion for disciplinary reasons from exclusion in relation to disability.
+There is a continued emphasis on educational difficulties as due to the ‘special educational needs’ of learners and, in itself, this can be a barrier to inclusion.
 It discourages the reflection on changes in organisation, curricula and teaching approaches which might contribute most to increasing the quality and extent of participation of learners within local centres of learning.

-However, some of the suggestions represent new thinking from government.
-The linking of truancy and 'school' or 'disciplinary' exclusion encourages centres of learners to see reluctant attendance as a form of exclusion.
-The document on social inclusion highlights the barriers to learning and participation experienced by learners in 'families under stress', children looked after by the state, ethnic minority learners, travellers, learners who have responsibility for the care of other family members and those moving between centres of learning.
-Such a broad examination of groups vulnerable to exclusion might help to link all learners who experience barriers to learning, within a common policy framework.
+However, some suggestions represent significant developments in government thinking.
+A document on ‘social inclusion’ highlights the barriers to learning and participation experienced by learners in ‘families under stress’, children looked after by the state, ethnic minority learners, travellers, learners who have responsibility for the care of other family members and those moving between institutions.
+Such a broad examination of groups vulnerable to exclusion might eventually help to link all learners who experience barriers to learning, within a common policy framework.